Creating Your First Agent

 - It uses a knowledge base and function calling to retrieve data or perform actions.

-This document covers two approaches to defining an agent for your Mendix app.
-Both approaches leverage the capabilities of Mendix Agents Kit:
+This document covers three approaches to defining an agent for your Mendix app.
+Both approaches leverage the capabilities of Mendix' Agents Kit:

-- The second approach defines the agent programmatically using the building blocks of GenAI Commons, and is more useful for very specific use cases and when the agent needs to be part of the code repository of the app.
+- The third approach defines the agent programmatically using the building blocks of GenAI Commons.
+It is more useful for very specific use cases, especially when the agent needs to be part of the code repository of the app.

 Prerequisites